 3. Assisted Pull-Up

-The pull-up is one of the best equipment-free exercises for biceps; but if you're not up for this exercise you just so happen to be in luck: there's a biceps machine exercise that can help you work up to it.
+The pull-up is one of the best equipment-free exercises for biceps; but if you’re not up for this exercise, you just so happen to be in luck.
+There is a biceps machine exercise that can help you work up to it.
 In the assisted pull-up, you will select a weight in the weight stack.
 However, unlike many machines, the higher the weight you select, the easier the exercise will be.
-This is because the weight that you pick is deducted from your body weight when you do the pull-up.
+This is because the weight that you pick is deducted from your body weight when you do the pull up.

 - However, there are other potential setups also.
 Make sure you keep your movement slow and controlled so as to avoid lifting off the pad.

 The row is another great weight exercise for biceps that doubles as an exercise for the muscles of the back.
-You can find cable row machines in many gyms, often right next to the lat pull-down machines.
+You can find cable row machines also called as rowing machines in many gyms, often right next to the lat pull-down machines.

 - Select the appropriate weight, place your feet against the foot pads, and grab the handle.

 - Pull backward, keep your back straight, retract your shoulder blades, and tense your biceps.